Prepaid vs. Postpaid Energy: How to Know Which is Right for You

 To enroll in a prepaid energy plan in Texas, you need a local address and a smart meter in your home (if you don’t have a smart meter, the power company can install one).
 Homes with a smart meter can often be connected to the power grid and activated remotely on the same day.

 You then deposit money into your account before you start using electricity.
 The money to pay for your power use is then deducted from that account.
-You can fund the account easily via online payments or on the website.
+You can fund the account easily via online payments or on the provider’s website.
 It’s also possible to fund the account via phone or in person at a MoneyGram location.

 Learn more about how prepaid energy works.